Welcome to all that I create by hand with wood

 I don’t have a story of hardships overcome, or a quirky ‘brand Fiona’ to sell you, but if you want to know a little more..

-The lovely folks at The Heseltine Gallery did a meet the artist feature with little me - check it out here https://www.theheseltinegallery.org.uk/loveart/meet-the-artist-fiona-kingdon
+In the meantime, the lovely folks at The Heseltine Gallery did a meet the artist feature with little me - check it out here https://www.theheseltinegallery.org.uk/loveart/meet-the-artist-fiona-kingdon

 Video - An introduction to me and my work and an experiment with resin